grnet/synnefo/docs/source/devguide.rst

 Read and write control in Pithos is managed by setting appropriate permissions with the ``X-Object-Sharing`` header.
 The permissions are applied using prefix-based inheritance.
 Thus, each set of authorization directives is applied to all objects sharing the same prefix with the object where the corresponding ``X-Object-Sharing`` header is defined.
 For simplicity, nested/overlapping permissions are not allowed.
 Setting ``X-Object-Sharing`` will fail, if the object is already "covered", or another object with a longer common-prefix name already has permissions.
 When retrieving an object, the ``X-Object-Shared-By`` header reports where it gets its permissions from.
 If not present, the object is the actual source of authorization directives.

 A user may ``GET`` another account or container.
 The result will include a limited reply, containing only the allowed containers or objects respectively.
 A top-level request with an authentication token, will return a list of allowed accounts, so the user can easily find out which other users share objects.
+The ``X-Object-Allowed-To`` header lists the actions allowed on an object, if it does not belong to the requesting user.

 Objects that are marked as public, via the ``X-Object-Public`` meta, are also available at the corresponding URI returned for ``HEAD`` or ``GET``.
 Requests for public objects do not need to include an ``X-Auth-Token``.
 Pithos will ignore request parameters and only include the following headers in the reply (all ``X-Object-*`` meta is hidden):